bgstack15/ddtools/usr/share/ddtools/docs/README.txt

 Document: Below this line

 ### WELCOME
+ddtools is a suite of shell scripts that help manage dns and dhcpd.
 Updatezone provides an easy way to update dns zone files.
 Intended primarily for bind9 zone files, experimentation is encouraged.
-Instead of running the series of commands manually: rndc freeze, vi zonefile, rndc thaw and so on, use updatezone.
+Instead of running the series of commands manually: rndc freeze, vi zonefile, rndc thaw and so on, use updatezone. dhcpd-control helps manage paired dhcpd servers.

 ### CONFIGURATION
-The conf files belong in /etc/updatezone/.
-See example in /usr/share/updatezone/examples/.
+The conf files belong in /etc/ddtools/.
+See example in /usr/share/ddtools/examples/.

 ### USING THIS TOOL

 $ updatezone ipa.smith122.com
-Where this file exists: /etc/updatezone/ipa.smith122.com.conf
+Where this file exists: /etc/ddtools/ipa.smith122.com.conf

     UZ_ZONE_NAME=ipa.smith122.com
     UZ_FORWARD_ZONE=ipa.smith122.com